-What would Thanksgiving (or Fall!) be without something pumpkin.
-Whether it is Spiced Pumpkin Lattes or pumpkin pie, the taste and scent of pumpkin is a perfect companion to cool fall weather.
+What would Thanksgiving (or fall!) be without something pumpkin?
+Whether it is a spiced pumpkin latte or pumpkin pie, the taste and scent of pumpkin is a perfect companion to cool fall weather.

 Yield 6 -8

-A gluten free (and dairy-optional) version of the classic pumpkin pie that uses natural sweeteners!
+A gluten-free (and dairy-optional) version of the classic pumpkin pie.
 Get all the flavor without the junk.
+Even uses natural sweeteners!

-- 1 cup of almonds or pecans, finely ground in blender until flour like (or almond flour)
+- 1 cup almonds or pecans, or almond flour

-- 3 TBSP of coconut oil plus some to grease pie pan
+- 3 TBSP coconut oil, plus some to grease pie pan

 - 1 egg

-- Press crust into bottom and sides of pie pan and put in the oven while making the filling.
+- Press into bottom and sides of pie pan and bake 10-15 minutes until barely starting to brown.

-- Pour/smooth the filling over the crust and return to oven for about an hour or until center is no longer jiggly.
-Will set more as it cooks.
+- Spoon the filling over the crust and smooth and return to oven for about an hour or until center is no longer jiggly.
+It will set more as it cools.

 - Top with coconut cream or whipped heavy cream and some chopped pecans.

 What is your favorite Thanksgiving dessert?
 Any other recipes you want healthy versions of?
-Tell be below!
+Tell me below!